This article originally appeared on VICE UK.

 I was far too young to watch Trainspotting when it first came out.
 Mind you, that didn't stop it from penetrating the bubble of my pre-pubescent world.
-It was the film my friends and I would talk about in class; the film whose promotional posters we'd want to buy with our Christmas HMV vouchers; the film we lied about seeing right up until the point of actually seeing it.
+It was the film my friends and I would talk about in class, the film that had promotional posters we'd want to buy with our Christmas HMV vouchers, the film we lied about seeing right up until the point of actually seeing it.

-In the late-90s, pre-internet, in a small town in Yorkshire, Trainspotting provided us with a lot of firsts.
-It was a portal into an adult world we'd never seen before, in real life or onscreen.
+In the late 90s, pre-internet, in a small English town in Yorkshire, Trainspotting provided us with a lot of firsts.
+It was a portal into an adult world we'd never seen before, in real life or on the screen.
 Tarantino had given us a glimpse at sex and drugs, but under a heavy gloss of style.
-Trainspotting added the weight of reality to that world, and in watching it – as a 12-year-old – it made you feel more grown up, somehow more experienced.
+Trainspotting added the weight of reality to that world, and watching it as a 12-year-old, the film made you feel more grown-up, somehow more experienced.
 Or at least it did for me.

 Kelly MacDonald: It was on my radar, but I hadn't read it.
 I bought it after the first audition, so I didn't have much knowledge going in.

 Ewan McGregor: Danny Boyle gave me the script to read, and I'd never read anything like it.
 I mean, it seemed to me to be the best role I may ever read.
 I was aware of the novel and the kudos it had already accrued, but I hadn't read it yet.
 So I was sort of blown away by it, and I made it my mission to persuade [Danny] that I was the right guy for the job.
 Then, when I read the novel, I loved it very much—I found it incredibly moving.
 Irvine Welsh is an incredible writer; he can take you from the depths of filth and despair and human baseness to being incredibly moved in the blink of an eye.
 Being a Scottish guy, and it being an intrinsically Scottish novel, I felt I was very connected to it.

 FROM BOOK TO FILM